michael-lazar/flask-gopher/README.md

 | gopher.title | i | Title line |
 | gopher.html | h | HTML document |

-Most of these methods require a text description of the link, and will accept a path selector and a host/port.
+Most of these methods require a text description for the line, and will accept a path selector and a host/port.
 They return a line of text that has been pre-formatted for a gopher menu.
 You can then pass all of the lines into ``gopher.render_menu()`` to build the complete response text for the menu.

 ```python
 @app.route('/')